How to Organize Your Garage… to Park in It!

 ASSIGN YOUR THINGS A HOME IN THE GARAGE

-Place frequently used items close to the garage door for easy access, and place rarely used items like holiday decor in the back of the garage.
+Place frequently used items as close to the garage door as possible for easy access.

-Place bulky items like lawnmowers in an area where there is plenty of space — you certainly do not want to risk your car being scratched.
+You can store bulky items like lawnmowers in an area where there is plenty of space, if another location on your property isn’t available.

 CREATE A CHARGING STATION

-If you prefer to build a charging station from scratch, there are many tutorials that you can find online, however, if you aren’t incredibly handy, you can purchase charging stations at stores like Lowe’s, Home Depot, and Amazon.
+There are many tutorials that you can find online, however, if you aren’t incredibly handy, you can purchase charging stations at stores like Lowe’s, Home Depot and Amazon.

 SO, YOU’VE ORGANIZED YOUR GARAGE, NOW WHAT?